truecharts/website/docs/manual/systemrequirements.md

 ---
 # System Requirements

-All the below recommendations assume the TrueNAS System in question is not used for anything other than running Apps and Storage.
+All the below recommendations assume the TrueNAS system in question is not used for anything other than running apps and storage.
 Adding VMs or busy shares will significantly increase the requirements.

-## Minimal system Specifications
+## Minimal System Specifications

-Systems complying with these minimal specifications will be able to run some Apps and just a few at the same time.
+Systems complying with these minimal specifications will be able to run some apps and just a few at the same time.
 Experiences in terms of performance and which Apps work may vary.

 **CPU:** 4 Cores